 The cryptocurrency world continues to evolve and cement itself as a part of the current financial paradigm, we continue to see the emergence of several new software and hardware solutions that aim to improve the security and control users have over their crypto-assets.
 This is an extremely important facet of the cryptocurrency infrastructure as new users will need to feel safe in order to take full advantage of cryptocurrency.

 Several companies around the world have been struggling daily to hinder the lives of anyone who illegally attempts to take control of your private keys and coins.
 To better understand these solutions and what they have to offer, we will briefly discuss some security aspects of current cryptocurrencies wallet solutions.
-Additionally, we’ll also talk about our favorite solution to keep your coins safe, the Ledger wallet.
+Additionally, we’ll also talk about our favourite solutions to keep your coins safe, the Ledger Wallet and the Trezor Wallet.

 Part 1: Cryptocurrency wallets and their flaws